-In 2020 it was estimated that approximately 41% of the American workforce worked in a freelance position.
-Although many people take on freelance gigs to supplement their primary employment with a single company, about 28% of Americans who worked in freelancing in 2020 did freelance work as their full-time occupation.
-Regardless of whether this trend is a part of an overarching lifestyle choice as many social pundits suggest, this shift does have significant implications for areas like health care coverage.
+In 2021, around 59 million Americans worked freelance, representing over one-third of the entire US workforce.
+Although many people take freelance gigs to supplement their primary employment, about 28% of Americans who worked in freelancing in 2020 did freelance work as their full-time occupation.
+And Upwork, an online freelancing platform, believes that these numbers will continue to grow as more people turn to freelance.
+Regardless of whether this trend is a part of an overarching lifestyle choice, as many social pundits suggest, this shift does have significant implications for areas like health care coverage.

-Although there are clear benefits associated with working as a freelancer, there are also stresses associated with this type of work.
-Research indicated that there are a number of things that may be keeping freelancers up at night.
-The things that freelancers worry the most about are:
+Although there are clear benefits associated with working as a freelancer, there are also stresses related to this type of work.
+Research indicates some of the areas freelancers worry most about include:

-- That they will not be able to put enough money into savings.
+They won’t be able to save enough.
 This fear was the number one concern for 76% of freelancers interviewed in a recent survey.
-Since the nature of freelance work is one in which the worker is having to sell themselves repeatedly, there is a real risk of months in which they fail to make enough to cover their monthly living costs and save for their future.
+Since the nature of freelance work means selling yourself repeatedly, there is a risk of not being able to earn enough to cover monthly living costs and save for the future.

-- That they won’t be able to find affordable health care.
-72% of freelancers asked about their biggest concerns, indicated that they were most concerned about being able to afford health care.
-Since many workers continue to rely upon their employers for health care insurance coverage, freelancers have a real concern about finding ways to afford health care coverage.
+That they won’t be able to find affordable health care.
+72% of freelancers indicated that they were most concerned about being able to afford health care.
+Since many workers rely on their employers for insurance coverage, freelancers are genuinely worried about finding ways to afford health care coverage.

-- Making a fair wage.
-Just as many traditional workers find themselves unable to get work at a rate they can live on, freelancers often find themselves struggling to obtain a wage for their freelance work that allows them to live the way they wish.
-Those who are new to freelance work often find it difficult to determine a fair price for the services they provide.
+Making a fair wage.
+Freelancers can often struggle to obtain a salary that allows them to live the way they wish.
+Those who are new to freelance work often find it difficult to determine a fair price for their services.

-- Being taxed at a high rate.
-Just as freelancers struggle with developing a fair wage for their work, they often struggle with the idea of covering the full tax bill for their income.
-It often takes freelance workers time to understand that they can’t work at the hourly wage they are used to obtaining in traditional work as they are now responsible for all aspects of the taxes associated with their income.
+Being taxed at a high rate.
+Some freelancers struggle with covering the total tax bill for their income.
+Freelancers can’t work at the hourly wage they’re used to, as they’re also now responsible for all the taxes associated with their income.

 COBRA Health Insurance